Disclaimer: External data. HolaCuba assumes no liability.

 $$

-TROPICAL STORM CHANTAL WIND SPEED PROBABILITIES NUMBER 5
+TROPICAL STORM GABRIELLE WIND SPEED PROBABILITIES NUMBER 4

-AT 2100Z THE CENTER OF TROPICAL STORM CHANTAL WAS LOCATED NEAR
+AT 0300Z THE CENTER OF TROPICAL STORM GABRIELLE WAS LOCATED NEAR

 Z INDICATES COORDINATED UNIVERSAL TIME (GREENWICH)